 Before I go any further, here’s the usual disclaimer: If you have no immediate use for Alaska Miles you shouldn’t be taking part in this sale.
 It’s a bad idea to stockpile miles at the best of times so a full-blown travel crisis isn’t a great time to be stocking up on miles you don’t plan to use short-term (my golden rule applies).

 One of the biggest positives of the Alaska Mileage Plan program is that the airline doesn’t impose a limit on how many miles you can purchase in a single promotion or in a calendar year if you hold status.
 Technically status holders can keep buying miles until they run out of money.
-If you don’t have Alaska Mileage Plan status you’ll have to make do with buying a maximum of 150,000 miles…which isn’t too bad.
+If you don’t have Alaska Mileage Plan status you’ll have to make do with buying a maximum of 160,000 miles in this sale…which isn’t too bad.

 Business Class Awards